UltraMessaging/mon_self/README.md

 ## Architecture

+The "mon_self.c" program creates two contexts and a source in each one.
+It creates a receiver in the first context only.
+It runs two separate statistics threads, one for each context.
+This "two context" design is intended only to demonstrate two sources for the same topic.
+It is rare for real applications to create more than one context.

+To do the monitoring, the main application creates a "stats thread" object.
-A separate thread is created to sample stats and print them to STDOUT.
+This separate thread is created to sample stats and print them to STDOUT.
 This is preferred over the method used by the UM example applications which frequently use a UM timer to trigger sampling and printing of statistics.
 The problem with using a UM timer is that it can interfere with the